rasundsbak/rtd-tutorial/docs/source/04_ai_board.rst

 **The .gguf format** developed by @ggerganov is a quantified AI file format that that stores both tensors and metadata in a single file.

 **llama_cpp** is a C++ library that allows us to run quantized models.
 The cpp format also developed by developed by @ggerganov interprets the GGML and GGUF formats.

+**Artificial neurons** are software modules, called nodes, and artificial neural networks are software programs or algorithms that, at their core, use computing systems to solve mathematical calculations.

 .. note::